 Assumes responsibility for assigned area; control inventory of supplies for assigned area and clean and disinfects exam rooms and equipment as needed.

-- 2 years recent working experience as a radiologic technologist (not including clinicals)
+8+ months recent working experience as a radiologic technologist (not including clinical rotations)

 Current BLS Card